akononovicius/physRisk-content-repository/articles/2014/mastelio-nebuvimas-kaip-sekmes-ir-priezasties-rezultatas.md

 Intermediate value of δ (δ=5).
 Geometric and network distances are equally important."){#attachment_2661}

-We invite readers to test this model using HTML5 applet below.
+We invite readers to test this model using HTML5 applet bellow.

 [html5-interactive
 src="/uploads/models/router-network/index.html"